awohns/ldgm_paper/README.md

 ### Downloading LDGMs inferred from the 1000 Genomes Project

-Populate this the data directory with LDGMs produced from the 1000 Genomes Project by running:
+Populate the `data` directory with LDGMs produced from the 1000 Genomes Project by running:

 ```
 cd data